techieji/VM/README.md

 ## Features
 ### Stack-based
 Every function follows the same blueprint.
-The function pops its inputs from the stack and then pushs the inputs back onto the stack.
+The function pops its inputs from the stack and then pushs its outputs back onto the stack.

 ### Arithmetic
 This VM has many different arithmetic operations, with more to come.
 It currently supports addition, subtraction, multiplication, true division, and floor division.
 It also supports a comparison operator, `cmp` which returns 0 if the inputs are equal, 1 if the first input is greater than the second, and -1 if the first input is less than the second.